agenteo/agenteo.github.com/_posts/2014-12-09-ruby-on-rails-filter-pages-using-seach-engine-psycotic-urls.md

 end
 {% endhighlight %}

-Having ordered terms is critical in order to avoid shorter terms being a partial match.

-In fact one constraint of this system is if we have two terms 'fire' and 'fireplace' then the longer will take precedence.
+Having ordered terms is critical to avoid shorter terms being a partial match.
+Which is a constraint of this system: if we have two terms 'fire' and 'fireplace' then the longer will take precedence and override the shorter.

 ## Resource uniqueness

 You don't want to have two URLs serving the same resource ie. `mid-range-contemporary-gray-decks` and `gray-mid-range-contemporary-decks`.
-You could try to prevent this from your UI but users could type or start linking content to it.
+You can prevent this from your UI but users could type or start linking content to it and the curent solution would serve that content.

 Assuming the lookup returns ids ordered according to your SEO value, you could redirect if the original slug doesn't match.
 A solution is to have a `PsycoticRedirect` that given the result of a lookup, would compare it with the requested slug.